czero69/AirSim/README.md

 2. AirSim cameras are based on SceneComponent2D.
 This means they will not capture reflections outside of the camera view.
 3. AirSim is calling setWorldOrigin() which causes trouble for City Sample Demo.
 These must be commented out in the AirSim code, as it will cause a lot of glitches (spawning low-poly buildings, not drawing small mass ai crowd/traffic, crowd/traffic wrongly placed, etc.)

 As a workaround for 1. and 2.
-I rely on taking screenshots from the main camera as standard RGB image (position and FOV (90deg) for the main camera and AirSim ComputerVision camera(s) is the same).
+I rely on taking screenshots from the main camera as standard RGB image.
+Position and FOV (90deg) for the main camera and AirSim ComputerVision camera(s) are the same.

-I will paste here a link to a branch wich is using these fixes in City Sample Demo later.
+I will paste here a link to a branch when I am using mentioned fixes in City Sample Demo.

 ![AirSim in UE5](readme-screenshots/screen1.jpg?raw=true "AirSim depth, img, normal, cameras in Ue5.
 Note that normal camera is lacking Lumen and out of the screen reflections")